There’s something important I want you to know: You have a transformational story.

 In my 2011 TEDx Talk, I shared a very condensed version of my story.
 I had just 16 minutes for my talk, so you can see how I adapted my story for this format:

 And, of course, my story didn’t end there!
-As you continue on your spiritual path and in your life, you will experience new spiritual assignments and miracles, and have more stories and lessons to share.
+As you continue on your spiritual path and in your life, you will experience new spiritual assignments and miracles, and you’ll have more transformational stories and lessons to share.

-Now let’s begin uncovering your transformational story.
+Now let’s begin uncovering your story.

 How to uncover your transformational story